-- You can trigger a message with a coupon code to send 30 minutes after a contact views a product page of your site... but only if they didn't make a purchase.
+- Trigger a message with a coupon code to send 30 minutes after a contact views a product page of your site but didn't make a purchase

-- You can apply a tag to indicate a contact's interest and begin a targeted follow-up sequence after two or more visits to a specific product category.
+- Apply a tag to indicate a contact's interest and begin a targeted follow-up sequence after two or more visits to a specific product category

-- You can fork an automation so you treat a contact differently if they've already viewed a certain page of your site.
+- Fork an automation so you treat a contact differently if they've already viewed a certain page of your site

-- You can have automations only begin if a contact has viewed a page of your site
+- Trigger automations when a contact views a page on your site

-- You can automatically move contacts to another stage of your sales pipeline when they view 3 or more important pages of your website (such as your pricing, product, and demo pages).
+- Automatically move contacts to another stage of your sales pipeline when they view 3 or more important pages of your website (such as your pricing, product, and demo pages)

-- You can increase or decrease a contact or lead score on the basis of visits and views of specific pages.
+- Increase or decrease a contact or lead score on the basis of visits and views of specific pages.

-- You can personalize the content of your campaigns based on what categories of your site a contact has repeatedly viewed (using Conditional Content).
+- Personalize the content of your campaigns based on what categories of your site a contact has repeatedly viewed with using Conditional Content

 How does Site Tracking work?